 What is Decentralized Command?

 In their book, “Extreme Ownership”, U.S. Navy SEAL Officers Jocko Willink and Leif Babin, discuss the notion of decentralized command.
-They explain, “Human beings are generally not capable of managing more than six to ten people, particularly when things go sideways and inevitable contingencies arise.
+They explain, “Human beings are generally not capable of managing more than six to 10 people, particularly when things go sideways and inevitable contingencies arise.
 No one senior leader can be expected to manage dozens of individuals, much less hundreds.
 Teams must be broken down into manageable elements of four to five operators with a clearly designated leader.”

-Chances are your recreation facility is broken down in to smaller departments like marketing, programing, fitness, aquatics, intramural sports, etc. But within these departments is the mission clear?
-Do the leaders of the department understand how they impact the larger mission of the facility?
+Chances are your recreation facility is broken down in to smaller departments like marketing, programing, fitness, aquatics, intramural sports, etc. But within these departments, you need to ask:

 Willink and Babin continue, “Those leaders must understand the overall mission, and the ultimate goal of that mission.
 Junior leaders must be empowered to make decisions on key tasks necessary to accomplish that mission in the most effective and efficient manner possible.
 Teams within team are organized for maximum effectiveness for a particular mission, with leaders who have clearly delineated responsibilities.”